-Level 2 - Pricing inputs are other than quoted prices in active markets included in Level 1, which are either directly or indirectly observable as of the reporting date.
-Level 2 includes financial instruments that are valued using quoted prices in markets that are not active and those financial instruments that are valued using models or other valuation methodologies.
-These models are primarily industry standard models that consider various assumptions, including quoted forward prices for commodities, time value, volatility factors, and current market and contractual prices for the underlying instruments, as well as other relevant economic measures.
-Substantially all of these assumptions are observable in the marketplace throughout the full term of the instrument, can be derived from observable data or are supported by observable levels at which transactions are executed in the marketplace.
+Level 2 - Inputs are other than quoted prices in active markets included in Level 1, which are either directly or indirectly observable as of the reporting date.
+Level 2 includes financial instruments that are valued using quoted prices in markets that are not active and those financial instruments that are valued using models or other valuation methodologies in which all significant value-drivers are observable in active markets or are supported by observable levels at which transactions are executed in the marketplace.

-Level 3 - Pricing inputs include significant inputs that are generally less observable from objective sources.
+Level 3 - Certain inputs are unobservable or have little or no market data available.
 These inputs may be used with internally developed methodologies that result in management's best estimate of fair value.
 At each balance sheet date, the Company performs an analysis of all instruments subject to authoritative accounting guidance and includes, in Level 3, all of those whose fair value is based on significant unobservable inputs.
-As of December 31, 2021 and 2020, the Company did not have any Level 3 financial assets or liabilities.
+As of December 31, 2022 and 2021, the Company did not have any Level 3 financial assets or liabilities.